emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has AI recommendation tool. ✔️

 ***
+## Freek
+### Score: 16/20
+1. Streams load very fast. ✔️
+1. Content is 1080p and can be changed lower. ✔️
+1. Finds streams quickly, including older content. ✔️
+1. They have 3 sources but they don't auto-switch if one fails. ⚠️
+1. Site has no auto-next. ❌
+1. Its solid, has good user settings, feels modern. ✔️
+1. Allows adding + searching your own subtitles. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site has watchlists + history. ✔️
+1. Has decent sorting options, but not much in terms of discovery tools. ⚠️

+***
 ## PopcornMovies
 ### Score: 16/20
 1. Streams load, but it take a second. ⚠️